 - United States Supreme Court Records & Briefs: 1930 to present

 Most of the materials for New York State are shelved on stack level 3, arranged basically as follows: statutes, court reports, treatises.
 New York case-finding materials and McKinney's Forms are located on stack level 3 as well.
-This collection includes the following materials: McKinney's and CLS, rhe Rules and Regulations of the State of New York (NYCRR), and all New York digests and encyclopedias.
+This collection includes the following materials: McKinney's, The Rules and Regulations of the State of New York (NYCRR), and all New York digests and encyclopedias (no longer updated).

 The Legislative Documents Series and the New York Court of Appeals records and briefs are part of the microform collection.

 Periodicals are shelved on stack level 1.
 Selected early or important modern law reviews and current bar journals are also in the microform collection.
 These legal periodical databases are available to current Pace University students, faculty, and staff:

 - Index to Legal Periodicals Retrospective indexes law reviews, journals, and newsletters from 1908-1981;

 - HeinOnline contains the full text of many law reviews back to volume 1.

 Periodicals are listed in the catalog.
 Check the Pace online catalog for current holdings.

 All federal primary sources in hard copy are located on the main floor (stack level 3).
 The classification scheme arranges the major sets in the following order: congressional journals, U.S. Code Congressional and Administrative News, U.S. Code, U.S. Code Service, U.S. Reports, Federal Reporter, Federal Supplement, Federal Rules Decisions, National Reporter System.
 The main floor also contains the older units of the American Digest System, American Law Reports (no longer updated), and the Statutes at Large.